Random End

-Random End is the second album from Finnish metal band Misery Inc., and it was released in spring 2006.
+Random End is the second album from Finnish metal band Misery Inc., released in spring 2006.
 The album was recorded at Grooveland (drums and bass), Monttu (guitars) and Wace Sound (vocals and keyboards) studios during fall 2005.
 Produced by Aksu Hanttu & Misery Inc. Mixed by Aksu Hanttu & Nino Laurenne at Sonic Pump Studios.
 Mastered by Svante Forsbäck at Chartmakers.

+The album was rated a 7 out of 10 by Chronicles of Chaos.